hlung/SwiftFlow/README.md

 🚧 Work in progress. 🚧

 ## Intended Features
-- allow SPACE! in title of non-id boxes
+- allow SPACE! in title of non-id boxes (nodes)
 - compared to mermaid js
   - syntax is closer to the output than simply declaring all the links
   - allow new line character, no `<br />`
   - shorter arrow sign, e.g. `->` instead of `-->`
   - `id` comes *after* `name`
+  - better loop back over old boxes
 - link (arrow)
   - has annotation
   - can specify preferred arrow direction (up, down, left, right, diagonal?)